 - Provide yourself ample time to reach your destination.
 If you feel rushed to get where you are going, you are more likely to make mistakes or engage in risky maneuvers on the road.
 Allow yourself extra time to reach your destination to account for potential traffic jams and other delays, so you do not feel rushed.

 - Abide by traffic signs and signals.
 Speed limits are not suggestions, nor are the other traffic signals posted on the roads.
 Abide by these signals at all times and use your best judgment in uncertain situations and unfamiliar areas.
 If you are lost or confused, pull over to a safe location and check your GPS or find directions with your phone while parked safely.

 - Avoid aggressive drivers.
 Some drivers are dangerously aggressive on the road.
 They may weave between lanes of traffic, pass at unsafe speeds, and fail to use turning indicators when turning or changing lanes.
 Although it may be tempting to respond with aggression of your own when these aggressive drivers frustrate you, doing so only increases the chances of an accident or dangerous altercation with the other driver.

 These tips can help you minimize your chances of experiencing fatal traffic accidents in California.
 However, you cannot always predict the actions of other drivers nearby, and another driver may cause an accident with your vehicle unexpectedly.
 If you or a loved one recently experienced a traffic accident that resulted in an injury or fatality, it’s essential to speak with an Orange County car accident attorney as soon as possible to discuss your legal options.

 At Easton & Easton, we have represented many clients in personal injury and wrongful death cases resulting from dangerous driving.
-Contact our team today to schedule a free case evaluation, and we will let you know how our firm can assist in your recovery.
+Contact our Orange County car accident lawyers today to schedule a free case evaluation, and we will let you know how our firm can assist in your recovery.